dbenesh82/intensity_infectivity_experiments/camallanus/analysis_cam_dat.md

 Now there is no signifant effect of block, fish size, or treatment (treatment was significant before the adjustment for overdispersion).

 We came to this model through a brute force kind of approach (i.e. fitting many models).
-But we can also try to think of justifiable models a priori.
+But we can also try to think of justifiable models *a priori*.
 Let's fit a couple for comparison.

-*Model 1*: only treatment.
+**Model 1**: only treatment.
 This assumes that the effects of other variables are randomized across the treatments and will thus not bias treatment effects.
 That is, there is no need to control for these effects.

 ``` r
 mod1 <- glm(cbind(intensity, dose - intensity) ~ trt, data = cdat, family = 'quasibinomial')